malmiteria/super-alternative-to-super/README.md

 A().method() # prints B
 ```

-In case of multiple inheritence, such as :
+In case of multiple inheritance, such as :
 ```
 class C:
     def method(self):